mousepawmedia/devdocs/source/serverconfig/mpm.rst

     # Ignore Directed pings
     net.ipv4.icmp_echo_ignore_all = 1

+Save and close.
 Finally, reload ``sysctl``.
 If there are any errors, fix the associated lines.

 ..  code-block:: bash